 Patients who have had surgical treatment for cancer can sometimes be left with unfavorable functional and cosmetic results.
-Reconstruction and plastic surgeons at Long Island Plastic Surgical Group employ the latest, most innovative techniques to help those patients who would like to rebuild what has been lost to cancer.
+Reconstructive plastic surgeons at New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group, employ the latest, most innovative techniques to help those patients who would like to rebuild what has been lost to cancer.
 Many of our plastic and reconstructive surgeons have attended some of the most prestigious medical institutions in the world, gaining specialty-training in advanced techniques to provide cancer reconstruction procedures that result in functional, natural-appearing restoration.
 In addition, we offer state-of-the-art skin cancer treatment which can help prevent further complications and minimize the possibility of scarring or disfigurement.

 We understand the physical and emotional tolls that cancer survivors have gone through.
 Our team of doctors and medical professionals will be with you every step of the way, helping you through the process with skilled and compassionate care.

-Please contact LIPSG for more information on cancer reconstruction at our Long Island, New York practice.
+Please contact us for more information on cancer reconstruction.

-Our plastic surgeons at the LIPSG Breast and Body Cosmetic Surgery Center have decades of experience in breast reconstruction procedures.
+Our plastic surgeons have decades of experience in breast reconstruction procedures.
 Our doctors use the most advanced techniques to help women rebuild breasts that have been removed by mastectomy or have been affected by trauma or deformity.
-Employing innovative procedures such as tissue expansion, flap surgery, and implant surgery, plastic surgeons here at the Long Island Plastic Surgical Group can give women new breasts that appear natural and beautiful.
+Employing innovative procedures such as tissue expansion, flap surgery, and implant surgery, our plastic surgeons can give women new breasts that appear natural and beautiful.

 All of our cancer reconstruction procedures will involve a detailed initial consultation with one of our plastic and reconstructive surgeons.
 At this meeting you and the doctor will discuss options available to you, what the procedure entails, risks and benefits, and more.
 We will address any questions and concerns you may have, and help you determine which reconstruction procedure may be best for your needs.